Tuesday, 27 February 2024

 via antik-automaten.de (archive)

-The only other photo I could find:
+The only other photo I could find, thanks to user Tonmaster:

 via automatem.de (archive)